How to Quit Candy After Halloween

 Weaning yourself off the good stuff once and for all.

 There were tons of reasons Halloween was the best holiday as kids.
 One, you got to walk around all night in a ridiculous outfit, holding big bags that strangers would just throw full-sized candy bars into.
 Two, you’d have a cache of Starburst and Reese’s to last you weeks (or months, if you had a parent moderator).
 Three, your metabolism (and energy) and general lack of nutritional knowledge meant the guilt of stuffing your face with one last mini Snickers before bed didn’t exist.
 But alas, we’re adults now, which means we know that eating piles of candy isn’t actually all that good for us.
-That’s not to say we’re expecting you to avoid itty-bitty bags of sugary stuff all Halloween-week long (that’s a thing, right?).
+That’s not to say we’re expecting you to avoid itty-bitty bags of sugary stuff all Halloween week long (that’s a thing, right?).
 But the struggle to quit sugar post-indulgence is real.
 Which is why we’ve come up with a few ways to wean yourself off the good stuff (in the palate sense).

 Go for the Combo

 This technique is what we like to call step one of the recovery process.
-When you really just want to pile M&Ms into your mouth until your stomach hurts, instead, eat or drink something healthy, like a green tea and salad for lunch, then finish it off with a tiny bite of candy.
-You’ll be full from the nutrition-packed meal but have just enough sugar-coated chocolate on your palate to satisfy a craving.
+When you really just want to pile M&Ms into your mouth until your stomach hurts, instead, eat or drink something healthy, like a green tea and vegetable-loaded salad for lunch, then finish it off with a bite of candy.
+You’ll be full from the nutrition-packed meal, but have just enough sugar-coated chocolate on your palate to satisfy a craving.

-We all know that the really bad stuff in candy is the added sugar (and, okay, there’s other stuff in there, but let’s not get too technical).
+We all know that the really bad stuff in candy is the added sugar (and, OK, there’s other stuff in there, but let’s not get too technical).
 But good sugar, fructose, by way of fruit, is an easy way to crush cravings, plus you’ll be filling up on the extra stuff in fruit like water, fiber, and, you know, actual nutrients.

 Not on candy!
 Waiting too long between meals and the impending hunger that comes with that will have you reaching into the plastic pumpkin every ten minutes.
 Eating regularly throughout the day keeps your blood sugar level stable—aka no crazy, irrational cravings.